 - Positive results are reported to UNCSA and the Forsyth County Department of Public Health.
 Contact tracing is initiated for close contacts and known exposures.
-As determined by county health officials, students, staff and faculty who have come in close contact with someone who has tested positive, are quarantined for 14 days.
+As determined by county health officials, students, staff and faculty who have come in close contact with someone who has tested positive, are quarantined base on proof of vaccination status.

 - Students who test positive are immediately isolated for 10 days.
 Students are released from isolation at the end of the 10 day period if the student’s symptoms have improved, and student has been fever free without fever reducing medication for at least 24 hours.

 - A case manager contacts residential students placed in isolation or quarantine with the location and access information for their isolation/quarantine space.
 While remaining masked, they are permitted to gather their belongings to take to their new space.
 Isolation/quarantine spaces are equipped with a refrigerator and microwave, access to a private bathroom, bedding and towels, and trash pickup.
 Student Affairs delivers meals from the Dining Hall and check-in daily.
 Students may continue classes online if they are able.
 Counseling services are available for all students, including those in quarantine.